HOW TO GET DEFINED LOWER ABS

 The truth is, probably the biggest mistake I made through a lot of my early ab training was swinging my legs and activating my hip flexors, letting everything else go along for the ride.
 There’s very minimal activity of the pelvis when you do this.

 What you want to do instead is let the pelvis take the legs along for the ride during all of your activities.
-If we want to contract the abs, we need to rotate the pelvis into posterior tilt.
-When the pelvis moves, the legs will come along for the ride naturally due to their connection at the hip joint.
+If we want to contract the abs, we need to rotate the pelvis into posterior tilt position.
+When the pelvis moves into this position, the legs will come along for the ride naturally due to their connection at the hip joint.

-Try to focus solely on what’s going on with your pelvis.
+Try to focus solely on what’s going on with your pelvis position.
 Take it down until it’s in contact with the ground, and then initiate the moves so the pelvis is coming off the floor first.

 Regardless of whether you are doing hanging ab raises or lower ab exercises on the floor, the same key applies.
 The action is always happening at the pelvis.